- The Best Dog Bathtub

 - Size and height

 This is important, not just for your dog(s) but for you, too.
 A dog wash tub that’s based on the ground means you’re likely to need to be bent over for a longer period, which can cause damage to your back if you’re cleaning your dog regularly.
 Of course, a lower tub can be better for dogs who suffer with joint pain and are averse to jumping into the tub.
 If you think you’re better with a higher tub, you can always invest in a dog ramp or simply lift the dogs into place.
+Head over to our review of dog stairs for more alternatives.

 It’s also important that you get a tub that can handle the weight of a dog, plus the weight of water, as the tub fills and the dog’s fur will hold a lot of moisture.
 Pay attention to weight guides with your purchase and always give yourself a little extra room- especially if the dog bath is for a business.